Prepare to Apply (Applicant Guide)

 If applicable, choose a national priority that your proposed project will support.
 Projects that meet at least 1 of the national priorities will receive extra points in the assessment.

-Examples of projects relating to:
+Examples of projects relating to the national priorities

-- supporting healthy aging
+- Supporting healthy aging:

 - for example, a seniors' group is planning a senior-led yoga in the park series

-- preventing senior abuse
+- Preventing senior abuse:

 - for example, seniors-led fraud prevention seminars that teach other seniors how to detect a fraudulent call and avoid getting scammed

-- celebrating diversity and promoting inclusion
+- Celebrating diversity and promoting inclusion:

 - for example, diverse seniors participating and leading weekly cooking classes by sharing their favorite recipes and dishes with other seniors, while encouraging cross-cultural mentoring and engagement

-- supporting financial security
+- Supporting financial security:

 Describe how your community supports your proposed project.
 Include the following in your response: